 - Lakandanup – Son of Aring Sinukuan, the god of gluttony and represents the sun at noon time

-- Sisilim – The child of Apûng Malyari, she represents dusk and greeted by the songs of the cicada upon her arrival, her name means dusk or early evening in Kapampangan language.
+- Sisilim – The child of Apûng Malyari, she represents dusk and is greeted by the songs of the cicada upon her arrival, her name means dusk or early evening in the Kapampangan language.